DisplayLink/evdi/docs/quickstart.md

 ## Events and notifications

-Due to its design and split of responsibilities between the kernel and userspace code, EVDI's working model is an asynchronous.
+Due to its design and split of responsibilities between the kernel and userspace code, EVDI's working model is an asynchronous one.
 Therefore, your application should monitor a file descriptor exposed by `evdi_get_event_ready` function, and once it becomes ready to read, call `evdi_handle_events` to dispatch events that are being signalled to the right handlers.